-Access to the 12-volt battery is through an access panel at the right rear side of the baggage compartment.
-The battery box has a plastic tube which is normally closed off with a cap and which should be opened occasionally to drain off any accumulation of liquid.
+Access to the 12-volt battery is obtained by raising the rear seat and removing the cover of the battery box.
+The plastic battery box has a drain tube which is normally closed off with a cap and which should be opened occasionally to drain off any accumulation of liquid.

 The battery should be checked for proper fluid level.
 DO NOT fill the battery above the baffle plates.
-DO NOT fill the battery with acid - use water only.
+DO NOT fill the battery with acid - use only water.
 A hydrometer check will determine the percent of charge in the battery.